 Fall Arrest STOPS you if you're falling.
-If you are at risk of falling (General Industry 4' and Construction 6') you must use appropriate fall protection equipment.
+If you are at risk for falling (General Industry 4' and Construction 6') you must use appropriate fall protection equipment.
 One type of appropriate fall protection equipment is the personal fall arrest system.
 The entire personal fall arrest system must be capable of withstanding the tremendous impact forces involved in a fall.
-A person without protection will free fall 4 feet in 1⁄2 second and 16 feet in 1 second!

-A personal fall arrest system includes a full body harness, a shock absorbing lanyard or a rope grab and vertical lifeline, and a sound anchorage able to support a load of 5,000 pounds.
+A person without protection free falls 4 feet in 1⁄2 second and 16 feet in 1 second!
+A personal fall arrest system includes a full body harness, a shock absorbing lanyard or a rope grab and vertical lifeline, and a sound anchorage able to support a load of 5000 pounds.